Saint Patrick’s Day: Origin, Traditions, and Facts

 History of Saint Patrick’s Day

 In 1631, the Catholic Church recognized March 17th as a day to commemorate Saint Patrick.
-March 17 usually fell on the week of Lent.
-For this reason, the Irish could not drink alcohol.
+March 17 usually fell during the week of Lent, so the Irish could not drink alcohol.

 However, an exception was made every March 17th to celebrate the feast day of Saint Patrick

-Saint Patrick’s Day in Ireland has remained a religiously significant one.
+Saint Patrick’s Day in Ireland has remained religiously significant.
 The Irish attend mass during the day and celebrate in the evening.
 However, all pubs in Ireland were required to remain closed on March 17.
-This closure was to limit the consumption of alcohol during this day.
+This closure was to limit the consumption of alcohol on this day.
 Before it was overturned in the 1970s, this had been the law in Ireland.

 It became an official holiday in 1903 through the Bank Holiday Act of 1903.
 Ireland became aware of the growing interest of tourists during this day.
 Ireland’s promotion of Patrick’s Day began in 1995.
 The Irish Government realized the day’s tourism advantages and prospects.
 It began to advertise its culture and attractions through Saint Patrick’s Day.